VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ```

 For each stored event in the history, it determines the appropriate
-handler method to invoke in the **Order** class.
+handler method to invoke in the **Order** class and updates the version
+number of the aggregate instance.

 ### Issues with the Simple Event Store Implementation

 The simple implementation of event sourcing and an event store outlined
 in the previous sections has a number of short-comings.
 The following
 list identifies some of these short-comings that should be overcome in a
-production quality implmentation.
+production quality implementation.

 1. There is no guarantee in the **Save** method in the
    **SqlEventRepository** class that the event is persisted to storage
    and published to the messaging infrastructure.
 A failure could result
    in an event being saved to storage but not being published.
-2. There is no chack that when the system persists an event, that it is
+2. There is no check that when the system persists an event, that it is
    a later event than the previous one.
 Potentially, events could be
    stored out of sequence.
 3. There are no optimizations in place for aggregate instances that have